vsmottin/pSTL-Bench/PotentialBenchmarks.md

 ## Group 10 - Effective use of SIMD

 * What algos make use of simd efficiently?
 Reduce (with no params, with SAXPY logic), fill etc
+* unfortunately you need to give the compiler some hints so he does it (https://www.youtube.com/watch?v=Vck6kzWjY88&ab_channel=CppCon)
 * for inclusive_scan what we try to find out, at what size do they start using simd (only for c20 because unseq is c20) (https://en.algorithmica.org/hpc/algorithms/prefix/), par, etc.